ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 data, or just one row of data.

 Note that "wages" is used per the census team's request, but is the same value as "income" in our simulation.
+In reality, the income data we used to sample simulants' income values includes non-wage income, but we attribute it all to wages here.
+This is likely to be a benign assumption from a PRL standpoint because the continuous wage value won't be used for linking and there is no income/wage cutoff for this observer.

 Here is an example: